Schoonology/diplomat/README.md

 ### Get the Source Code

 This project uses a version of Go supporting [modules](https://blog.golang.org/modules2019), which means you can clone the repository anywhere you want.
-It also handles depdencies without need of secondary tooling such as Glide.
+It also handles dependencies without need of secondary tooling such as Glide.

 ```sh
 git clone git@github.com:testdouble/diplomat.git